|Program Dates & Deadlines:||Click here to view|

 The activities included in the cost of the semester-length program include: a welcome BBQ with Cueca dancing, a Santiago city tour, a wine tour at the Concha y Toro winery, a “Volunteer Day,” a cooking class, and a weekend beach trip to Viña del Mar and Valparaiso.
 These activities are included in the cost of the program.
 Other activities (dance classes, rafting, bike tour, etc…) are also available for an extra fee.

 Housing is provided with local Chilean families.
 Living with a family is one of the most effective ways to improve language skills and learn about the local culture.
 All of the families are warm and welcoming and experienced at making students feel at home within their house.
-All host families are located within easy walking distance to the school and in the safe and lovely Providencia neighborhood.
+All host families are located within an easy commute to the school and are in a safe and lovely neighborhood.